bitfocusas/product-buttons/docs/1_gettingstarted/1_before_you_open.md

-- Connect the hardware and software that you want to control to the network.
+- Connect the hardware and software you want to control to the network.

 ### Release notes.